calnix/stakingPro/Documentation/ContractExplanations.md

 StakingPro is a contract that allows users to stake tokens, nfts and earn rewards.

 - Users stake MOCA tokens, MocaNFTs, and Realm Points (RP) into vaults to earn rewards.
-- Each vault is created by a MocaNFT holder who locks 5 NFTs and sets the fee structure.
+- Each vault is created by a MocaNFT holder who locks a certain amount of NFTs and sets the fee structure.
 - Vaults have no expiry date unless deactivated by the creator.
 - Vault levy fees on the rewards it accrues.
 - Rewards come in the form of ERC20 tokens and Staking Power (an off-chain resource).
 - There are no limits on the amount of assets that can be staked.
 - The contract does not issue receipt tokens (e.g. stkMOCA) for staked assets.

+MocaNfts are bridge over from Mainnet to Base via NftLocker/Registry pair of contracts.

+MocaTokens will be bridged over from Mainnet to Base via LayerZero.

+RealmPoints are and off-chain resource, that is "onboarded" to the contract via signatures.

+## Versioning

+- StakingPro will be initially deployed on Base, paired with a RewardsVaultV1.sol contract.
+- Subsequently, StakingPro will be updated with paired with a RewardsVaultV2.sol contract.

 # Distributions, Vaults and Accounts